 That’s when I decided to take Elvis’s classic peanut butter, bacon and banana sandwich and make a cookie version of it.

 As soon as I thought of the idea I headed to Google, and that’s when I discovered, much to my dismay, that there were already Elvis cookie recipes out there.
-I was curious to see what they’d taste like though, so I changed up one of the recipes I found and made them anyway.
-If you’re interested in making your own here’s what you’ll need:
+I was curious to see what they’d taste like though, so I changed up one of the recipes I found and made them anyway!

 If you’re from Milwaukee and too lazy to make your own Elvis cookies (or if you just want to support a great cause) and you’d like to purchase some I’ll be making a fresh batch for the Milwaukee Cookies For Kids’ Cancer bake sale that’s taking place from 1 – 4pm on Saturday, May 24th at the Best Place at the Historic Pabst Brewery.
 There’s also going to be a silent auction with tons of great items, so stop down, enjoy some cookies and a beer and bid on some items!
 You can get more details by clicking HERE.

 Peanut Butter, Bacon and Banana Elvis Cookie Recipe

 - 6 strips bacon

 - 1 cup white sugar

 - 3 bananas